wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     _secondhand dealer_ means a person---

-    *   (a) who buys (for the purpose of trade), sells, exchanges, or otherwise deals in secondhand articles or scrap metal; and
+    *   (a) who buys (other than for personal use or enjoyment or as a gift), sells, exchanges, or otherwise deals in secondhand articles or scrap metal; and

     *   (b) who is not a pawnbroker or the employee of a secondhand dealer and pawnbroker